-If you have a well-deserved trip coming up, the last thing you want is to come back to a garden full of dead planters and pots.
+If you have a break away from home coming up, the last thing you want is to come back to a garden full of dead planters and pots.
 There are a number of ways you can ensure your garden blooms while you relax:

 1. The obvious answer is to ask your neighbours.
 Even if you have a watering system in place, it helps to have a friendly eye to watch over it.
-If you wanted to give a small gesture of appreciation for their help, you could give them a Hillier Garden Centre gift token.
+If you wanted to give a small gesture of appreciation for their help, you could give them a Hillier Garden Centre Gift Card.